wagov/wasoc-honeytraps/README.md

 ### Step 5.
 Now select the 'Deploy to Azure' and open it in a new tab to deploy the Logic Apps for sending the Canary data over to the Log Analytic workspace/datalake and fill in the following information.

-Copy and paste the information from the JSON view of the DCR in the previous step.

 ![Screenshot of the Logic App ARM Template Deployment](./images/deployment-guide-screenshots/logic-app-deployment-arm-template.png)

 Field description:
 1. **Subscription**: The subscriptions where the Logic apps will be deployed to.
 2. **Resource Group**: The resource group where the Logic apps will be deployed to.
 3. **Logic App Name**: The name of the Logic App.
+(Please update the 'AGENCYNAME' to reflect your agency's name)
 4. **DCR Immutable ID**: DCR Immutable ID from the previously deployed DCR (from the JSON view).
 5. **DCR Log Ingestion**: DCR Log Ingestion URI from the previously deployed DCR (from the JSON view).

+> **Note: If the DCR resource group and Logic App resource groups are different, you may need to manually assign the Monitoring Metrics Publisher role to the Managed Identity of the Logic App, scoped to the resource group that contains the Data Collection Rule (DCR).**

 ### Step 6.

-Once the information has been filled in and the resources are successfully deployed, select the deployed logic app resource.
-(You should see a screen like the one shown below)
+Once the information has been filled in and the resources are successfully deployed, select the deployed logic app resource (You should see a screen like the one shown below).

 ![Screenshot of the successful deployment of the Logic App](./images/deployment-guide-screenshots/logic-app-successful-resource-deployment.png)